 - Via e-mail to our Foster Coordinator at firstname.lastname@example.org

 - In person at Providence Animal Center or by mail to 555 Sandy Bank Road, Media, PA 19063

 For further information, email our Foster Coordinator or give us a call at 610-566-1370 x213.

 A volunteer foster parent cares for an animal(s) in his/her home that needs to be out of the Adoption Center for variety of reasons including age, illness, injury, socialization or to help provide needed space at the Adoption Center for incoming animals.
 Foster parents provide a clean, safe, loving environment for the animals in their homes.

 The length of foster care for each animal varies depending on its needs.
 Fostering may last a weekend, two weeks or several months.
 We have a need for foster parents throughout the year for dogs, cats, puppies and kittens.

 What are the expenses for a foster parent?

 Foster homes should be prepared to provide food, water, litter, crates and toys for their foster pets.
 Occasionally these items will be available to foster homes for free when the Adoption Center has extra donations.
-The Providence Animal Center provides medical care free of charge for all foster animals through our Shelter Health Department.
+The Providence Animal Center provides medical care free of charge for all foster animals through our Adoption Health Department.
 Foster parents incur expenses traveling to Providence Animal Center facility for medical care, as necessary.

 What are the requirements for foster parents?